 I like to keep a few freeze-dried dinners around, like those from Mountain House, some packets of instant oatmeal, Starbucks Via packets, and plenty of packaged snack foods like granola bars, peanut butter crackers, etc, that won’t go bad.

-Beyond that, don’t forget to keep a set of hiking clothes and boots (or better yet, trail runners) along with your other standard hiking and backpacking gear.
+Beyond that, don’t forget to keep a set of hiking clothes and boots (or better yet, trail runners) along with your other standard day hike essentials and other hiking and backpacking gear.